-Table 3 to Subpart ZZZZ of Part 63-Subsequent Performance Tests As stated in §§63.6615 and 63.6620, you must comply with the following subsequent performance test requirements: Complying with the requirement to You must ¥ Conduct subsequent performance tests semiannually.
+Table 3 to Subpart ZZZZ of Part 63-Subsequent Performance Tests As stated in §§63.6615 and 63.6620, you must comply with the following subsequent performance test requirements: For each Complying with the requirement to You must 1.
+New or reconstructed 4SLB stationary RICE ≥250 HP located at major sources Conduct subsequent performance tests semiannually.
+1

-&lt;sup>1After you have demonstrated compliance for two consecutive tests, you may reduce the frequency of subsequent performance tests to annually.
+1After you have demonstrated compliance for two consecutive tests, you may reduce the frequency of subsequent performance tests to annually.
 If the results of any subsequent annual performance test indicate the stationary RICE is not in compliance with the CO or formaldehyde emission limitation, or you deviate from any of your operating limitations, you must resume semiannual performance tests.

-2.2.4.3.1.
+- 2.2.4.3.1.
 For semiannual performance tests, the tests shall be performed each consecutive calendar half-year.
 A calendar half-year is defined as the six-month period from January 1 through June 30 or from July 1 through December 31.
-All semiannual performance tests shall be performed within 4 to 8 months of the previous test.
+All semiannual performance tests shall be performed within 4 to 8 months of the previous test. - 2.2.4.3.2.

-2.2.4.3.2.
 For annual performance tests, the tests shall be performed each consecutive calendar year between January and December.

 Subsequent tests shall be performed 10 to 14 months after the previous test.